uyuni-project/uyuni-rfc/accepted/00000-minion-selective-action-blocking.md

 ## Salt level selective action blocking

-The Salt blackout mechanism works by defining a special pillar called `minion_blackout` to tell the minion that it must reject all remote executions.
+The Salt blackout mechanism works by defining a special pillar called `minion_blackout` to tell the minion that it must reject all Salt remote executions.
 Exceptions can be configured using the `minion_blackout_whitelist` pillar.
 This accepts a list of Salt functions that are allowed during blackout, e.g. `test.ping`, `state.apply`, etc.

 However, in Uyuni there are multiple actions that use `state.appply` under the hood.
 Some actions can change the state of the system while others are read-only but they all use `state.apply`.
 If `minion_blackout_whitelist` is used to allow `state.apply` then all actions that use this function are allowed.